malloydata/malloydata.github.io/src/documentation/patterns/dau.md

 # Computing Daily Active Users
-Daily Active Users, Monthly Active Users and Average Daily active user computations
+In this example, we'll show how to do basic Daily Active Users, Monthly Active Users and Average Daily Active User computations.

 The queries below use the following model